 Construction Managers

-Since construction managers oversee the jobsite, they’ll need tools that have the capabilities to handle minute details, such as cost tracking, equipment management, workforce management, material tracking and managing subcontractors.
+Since construction managers oversee the jobsite, they’ll need tools that have the capabilities to handle minute details, such as cost management tracking, equipment management, workforce management, material tracking and managing subcontractors.
+These tools must support effective resource management and resource allocation for construction crews across the construction site.

-CMs also require some type of document management because change orders, proposals and RFIs are heavily used in the building process.
+CMs also require some type of document management because change orders, proposals and RFIs are heavily used in the building process and throughout different construction project phases.

 Some of the most common software features used by a construction manager include: